twnzl/nanium/README.md

 ## Queues

-Maybe you want to execute a request at a later time or periodically, or you just want to have a log of executed requests and it's results, and a chance to restart any failed requests.
-Or things like that.
-Then a request queue is what you need.
+Maybe you want to execute a request at a later time or periodically, or you just want to have a log of executed requests and their results, and a chance to restart any failed requests, or similar.
+In that case, a request queue is what you need.

-Every nanoservice within a nanium based app can be executed via queue.
+Every nanoservice within a nanium-based app can be executed via queue.
 You just have to decide what kind of queue you want to use, and make it known to nanium.
-Use an existing queue or provide your own (use a database, the filesystem, a google sheet or whatever - it's up to you).
-E.g. using the mongodb queue, which holds requests in a mongodb collection, would look like this:
+Use an existing queue or provide your own (use a database, the filesystem, a Google sheet or whatever you prefer - it's up to you).
+For Example, using the mongodb queue, which holds requests in a mongodb collection, would look like this:

-### Install the wanted queue
+### Install the desired queue

 ```bash
 npm i --save nanium-queue-mongodb